-NEW YORK, NY / ACCESSWIRE / March 20, 2017 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed State Street Corporation ("State Street" or the "Company") (STT) and certain of its officers, on behalf of a class who purchased State Street securities between February 27, 2012 and January 18, 2017, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/stt.
+NEW YORK, NY / ACCESSWIRE / May 30, 2018 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed Longfin Corp.("Longfin" or the "Company") (LFIN) and certain of its officers, on behalf of shareholders who purchased Longfin securities between December 15, 2017 and April 2, 2018, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/lfin.

-This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.
+This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complaint, you can visit the firm's site: http://www.bgandg.com/stt, or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss in State Street, you have until March 28, 2017 to request that the Court appoint you as lead plaintiff.
+If you wish to review a copy of the Complaint you can visit the firm's site: http://www.bgandg.com/lfin or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
+If you suffered a loss in Longfin you have until June 4, 2018 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 Bronstein, Gewirtz & Grossman, LLC is a corporate litigation boutique.
 Our primary expertise is the aggressive pursuit of litigation claims on behalf of our clients.
 In addition to representing institutions and other investor plaintiffs in class action security litigation, the firm's expertise includes general corporate and commercial litigation, as well as securities arbitration.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.